aikuma/aikuma-components/readme.md

 })
 ```

 See also src/index.html for the demo source.
+There may be things commented out.

 ### Demo